 McCullough Robertson’s ‘efficient, effective and exceptionally responsive’ practice is commended for its ‘practical approach’.
 Agribusiness, construction and natural resources disputes are its core strengths; Peter Stokes, who ‘seamlessly instructs large teams and gets the best out of his lawyers’, continues to act for Adani in arbitration proceedings against John Holland regarding delays and changes to the Abbot Point coal terminal in Queensland.
-Guy Humble heads the group; ‘outstanding communicator’ Russell Thirgood, restructuring and insolvency specialist Scott Butler and regulatory expert Tim Case are other names to note.
+Guy Humble heads the group; regulatory expert Tim Case is another name to note.
 Commercial litigation and regulatory head Jason Munstermann joined from now-defunct firm Henry Davis York.

 IT and Telecoms (ranked tier 3)

 McCullough Robertson has attracted a diverse range of interesting matters; it continues to assist Telstra’s wireless team with its connected car initiatives, and Police Bank, a mutual financial institution servicing the police community, instructed the team to review its compliance with privacy laws.
 The team also advises IT and cybersecurity consultancy Alcorn Group, which carries out tests to identify IT security weaknesses, on testing engagements with blue-chip corporate and government entities.
 Former Henry Davis York TMT practice head Matthew McMillan bolstered the nine-partner team, which is led by Alex Hutchens.
 Paul McLachlan advises on technology, social media and competition and consumer issues.